adityapk00/zqw-docs/docs/compile-from-source.md

 ---

 ## Prerequisites
-To build zec-qt-wallet locally, you need to install Qt v5.11 or higher.
+To build ZecWallet locally, you need to install Qt v5.11 or higher.
 You can get the latest opensource version from the [Qt download site](http://www.qt.io).
 Download and install the Qt version for your platform.
 During the installation, you should also select the build version for your platform/compiler.

 ![Qt installer](images/qt-install.png)

-zec-qt-wallet is written in C++ 14, so you'll also need a modern C++ compiler like g++/clang++/visual c++ depending on your platform.
+ZecWallet is written in C++ 14, so you'll also need a modern C++ compiler like g++/clang++/visual c++ depending on your platform.

 ## Building on Linux